 Omodos is a lovely example, 900 metres above sea level with winding cobblestone streets and enveloped in a landscape of orchards with plum, pear, apple, apricot and peach trees.

-For a real taste of southern Cyprus, Commanderia is a sweet dessert wine that has roots reaching back to 800 BC.
+For a real taste of southern Cyprus, Commandaria is a sweet dessert wine that has roots reaching back to 800 BC.

 It’s fermented with methods that pre-date the Romans and contains either of the two indigenous grape species, Mavro and Xynisteri.

-A drink with the name of Commanderia was brewed in southern Cyprus during the crusades in the 1100s, which makes it one of the oldest continually-produced alcoholic beverages in the world.
+A drink with the name of Commandaria was brewed in southern Cyprus during the crusades in the 1100s, which makes it one of the oldest continually-produced alcoholic beverages in the world.

 13. Akrotiri Salt Lake